Course dates: 2 - 6 November 2020

 This course will provide the students with an in-depth, practical introduction to outbreak analytics, a new data science dedicated to informing the response to epidemics in real time.
 Essential aspects of the analysis of outbreak data will be covered, including fundamental principles of statistics, good coding practices, scientific reproducibility and report automation, estimation of key epidemiological delays, mortality and transmissibility, short term forecasting, and the analysis of genetic data to reconstruct transmission trees.

-- Introduction: on the emergence of outbreak analytics and its role in outbreak response
+- Lecture: on the emergence of outbreak analytics and its role in outbreak response

 - Practical: setting up R, Rstudio, using the RECON deployer